TheRensei/blog/content/TTRPG/Call of Cthulhu/Scenarios/Notes.md

 At that time Ezra almost faints and slumps on the floor.
 Lee gets close to her and lets everyone know that she's fine, asks one butler for some water.

 Everything proceeds the same way with ONE change - the NPC who won the dagger is gone.
-If PCs ask their acquaintances (if any are present) they have no memory of them and are unwilling to talk more about this - they try to avoid the topic.
+If PCs ask their acquaintances (if any are present) they have no memory of them and are unwilling to talk more about this - they try to avoid the topic like it makes them uncomfortable to even think about it.

-The auction proceeds as before
+The auction proceeds as before and some NPCs try to take part in the auction.
+It continues until an NPC or player get the dagger and the necklace.
+The ritual is performed again and the person holding the dagger is gone.

+Gordon changes with each person gone.
+Progressively gets older and weaker, but continues with the ritual anyway.

+This will continue until one of the following happens:
+- 7 people are gone
+- Gordon is killed
+- Gordon's cane is broken
+- all investigators are killed

 #### End